We hold various seasonal ceremonies to show our respect and gratitude to Kami-sama.

 Traditionally people visit an Inari Shrine, known as the “Lucky Visit.”
 It is believed visiting brings good fortune to you.

-We hope you will join our Hatsuuma-sai & Haru Matsuri livestream service and receive a good fortune from Inari Ōkami-sama.
+We hope you will join our Hatsuuma-sai on our Youtube livestream and receive a good fortune from Inari Ōkami-sama.

 Copyright© Shinto Shrine of Shusse Inari in America.
 All right reserved.